JeannotM/DynamicDifficulty/README.md

 #   affinity-required: <number, At What affinity this difficulty starts working>
 #   damage-done-by-mobs: <percentage, How much damage mobs do to you>
 #   damage-done-on-mobs: <percentage, How much damage you do on mobs>
+#   hunger-drain-chance: <percentage, Chance that the hunger of a player will drain>
 #   experience-multiplier: <percentage, Experience Multiplier>
 #   double-loot-chance: <percentage, Chance to double the loot dropped when a mob is killed>
 #   effects-when-attacked: <bool, Whether you get poison/wither etc from mob attacks (not including splash potions), works only on normal/hard world difficulty>